RicardoXuu/SpacGPA_Tutorials/README.md

 ## Installation

-Python: 3.8
+Python: 3.8 or higher
 OS: Linux/macOS/Windows (CUDA optional for GPU)

-External binary: MCL (installed via conda as shown below)

 PyTorch: install a build that matches your CUDA/CPU setup (see pytorch.org).

 Option A — Create a conda environment (recommended)

 1) Create the environment
-conda env create -f environment.yml conda activate spacgpa
+conda env create -f environment.yml
+conda activate spacgpa

 2) (If you prefer a different CUDA/toolkit) edit the PyTorch lines in environment.yml to match your GPU / driver, or switch to CPU-only builds from pytorch.